Aster Guardians Global Nursing Award 2023 worth $250,000 to be held in London

-Aster Guardians Global Nursing Award is one of the world’s top awards in nursing with the highest prize money.
-The first edition was held in Dubai on International Nurses Day in May 2022; Nurses from over 184 countries have submitted their nominations till date.
-Other nurses can apply via www.AsterGuardians.com by November 30, 2022; Registered nurses can apply in any of the seven Languages – English, Mandarin, Hindi, Spanish, French, Arabic or Tagalog.
+- Aster Guardians Global Nursing Award is one of the world’s top awards in nursing with the highest prize money.
+The first edition was held in Dubai on International Nurses Day in May 2022.

+- Nurses from over 184 countries have submitted their nominations till date.
+Other nurses can apply via www.asterguardians.com by November 30, 2022.

+- Registered nurses can apply in any of the seven Languages – English, Mandarin, Hindi, Spanish, French, Arabic or Tagalog

 For more information about us, please contact: